omarhameed/FauxProcessor/README.md

 ## 📌 **Requirements**:

-- 🛠 A C/C++ compiler (e.g., GCC, Clang, or MSVC for Visual Studio).
+- A C/C++ compiler (e.g., GCC, Clang, or MSVC for Visual Studio).
-- 📖 Familiarity with S-Record formatted files if you wish to load custom programs.
+- Familiarity with S-Record formatted files if you wish to load custom programs.
-- 🧠 Basic understanding of CPU emulation and the XM-23 machine architecture.
+- XM-23 Assembler
 - (Optional) 🖥 Visual Studio for a more streamlined debugging experience.
 Remember to set the `_CRT_SECURE_NO_WARNINGS` preprocessor definition.